San Diego, California | Pre-Conferences: November 28 & 29 | Conference: November 29 — December 2, 2023

 On behalf of the 2025 Summit Program Committee and the talented and insightful guidance of many leaders in CCPRF, we’re excited to share our theme and the thought process around creating a stimulating, memorable and educationally fulfilling Summit in Phoenix.

 It’s hard to believe that the 2025 Summit will mark 45 years since the inaugural event in 1980!
-Thousands of attendees and participants have learned from the best, explored the evolving science and benefitted from the experience practitioners, scientists and educators committed to improving systems of care for resuscitation.
+Thousands of attendees and participants have learned from the best, explored the evolving science and benefited from the experience practitioners, scientists and educators committed to improving systems of care for resuscitation.
 Those memorable meetings and opportunities for interaction have directly impacted our collective abilities to prepare for and care for patients suffering from sudden cardiac arrest.

 As you know, in the past the Summit occasionally entertained topics when the heart was stopped not by disease but by other conditions such as trauma, overdoses or drowning.
 Unfortunately, in today’s world, we now face many new challenges in other time-sensitive, critical conditions.
 The Program Committee recognized that the successes and principles of developing systems of care for the arrested patient are also applicable to these other events.